 FXO and FXS ports are used when a company wants to introduce an additional network.
 Such network systems can be Voice over IP or Private Branch Exchange (PBX).
 The connection procedure is slightly more complex and requires new lines attached to another network provider.

-What Is a Voice Over IP Phone System?
+What Is a Voice Over IP – VoIP Phone System?

 The VoIP system stands for Voice over Internet Protocol and allows companies to make calls over Internet connections.
-It provides many more advanced call handling features than analog phone systems.
+It provides many more advanced call-handling features than analog phone systems.
 Traditional phone systems use FXO and FXS ports while IP phone systems require additional gateways.

 FXS and FXO Ports With VoIP Phone System

-FXS Gateway
+An FXS Gateway

 FXS gateway is required when connecting analog phones, fax machines, and PABX with IP telephony networks and VoIP systems.
 These devices are connected to the ports of an FXS gateway which translates the lines to the VoIP provider.

-At Yeastar, we offer cost-effective TA Series FXS VoIP Gateway for small and medium enterprises to ensure an effortless and smooth transition to VoIP.
+At Yeastar, we offer a cost-effective TA Series FXS VoIP Gateway for small and medium enterprises to ensure an effortless and smooth transition to VoIP.
 By integrating traditional phone systems into IP-based systems, you can provide employees with a robust IP telephony feature set and will not have to allocate huge investment on new VoIP phones but, instead, continue using the existing analog phones as extensions of the IP-PBX.

-FXO Gateway
+An FXO Gateway

 An FXO gateway is used when you want to connect a VoIP system with analog lines and translate analog lines to establish a VoIP call.